 An extended stay in the hospital is traumatic for anyone.
 For children, it is especially so.
 As noted in an article on Psychlopaedia, children admitted to hospital can experience trauma, not just from their injury but from the experience.
-Research shows about 10 to 15 percent of children who are admitted to hospital after sustaining an injury develop post-traumatic stress disorder (PTSD), while for those admitted to areas such as the intensive care unit (ICU), the rate of psychological disorder in children is much higher – approximately 20-25 percent.
+Research shows about 10 to 15 per cent of children who are admitted to hospital after sustaining an injury develop post-traumatic stress disorder (PTSD), while for those admitted to areas such as the intensive care unit (ICU), the rate of psychological disorder in children is much higher – in the order of 20-25 per cent.
 Learn more in this informative pamphlet.

 For sure, going to the hospital is stressful.
 For kids, and maybe adults too, one of the things that has proven to help is play.
 Yep, engaging in some simple fun and games.